leecstevens/Regex-Tutorial/regex.md

 The example ```[abc]``` will only match characters a, b, or c in any order.
 ![](./img/image-4.png)

-In the above,7 matches because the "yz" in the last string did not meet the pattern requirements.
+In the above, 7 of 9 characters match because the "yz" in the last string did not meet the pattern requirements.

 Changing this to ```[a-z0-9]```, we can do letters or numbers.
 ![](./img/image-5.png)